 To deliver a lead magnet with OptinMonster, follow our instructions for creating your first campaign.

-When you’re in the campaign builder, go to Success » Success Action, and choose Display a success theme.
+When you’re in the campaign builder, go to the Success view.

 Use Gated Content